They say…

 Website www.wellsandyoungs.co.uk

-and Young's Young's Bitter
+Wells and Young's Young's Bitter

 Nearly all of these, however, are new launches, the vast majority from new generation small breweries.
 Few traditional independents offer bottle conditioned beers, and very rarely have brewers been brave enough to take established brands that were previously filtered and/or pasteurised and convert (or restore) them to real versions.

 We should be more than usually gladdened, then, to hear that over the past couple of months not one, but two, well-established and already well-rated bottled brands from historic breweries have been relaunched as Real Ale in a Bottle.
-First came the news that and Young’s was expanding its RAIB portfolio, including converting Young’s Bitter to bottle conditioning.
-Then Hook Norton announced the bottled version of its classic Double Stout was going live.
+First came the news that Wells and Young’s was expanding its RAIB portfolio, including converting Young’s Bitter to bottle conditioning.
+Then announced the bottled version of its classic Double Stout was going live.

-and Young’s might now be one of our “new nationals” but I’m impressed with how well Young’s rich legacy is being looked after in Bedford. real ale drinkers were traditionally expected to offer their loyalty to either Fullers or Young’s – but while London Pride remains the taste of my formative years, I’ve discovered there’s much to be said for the quenching and curiously astringent delights of Ordinary, as Young’s Bitter on draught is known to its aficionados.
+Wells and Young’s might now be one of our “new nationals” but I’m impressed with how well Young’s rich legacy is being looked after in Bedford.
+London real ale drinkers were traditionally expected to offer their loyalty to either Fullers or Young’s – but while London Pride remains the taste of my formative years, I’ve discovered there’s much to be said for the quenching and curiously astringent delights of Ordinary, as Young’s Bitter on draught is known to its aficionados.
 That character was well preserved in the move from to Bedford, and now the bottled version – long brewed at a more robust gravity than the draught – has gone real, an appropriate compliment to a beer already so rich in heritage.

 It’s a pale copper coloured ale made with a traditional grist of Maris Otter pale malt, Fuggles and Goldings hops – the first from a major British brewer to carry the Red Tractor award guaranteeing quality assured production.
 It pours with a fine white head and an aroma very much like the draught version – sweetish, malty and slightly sour and sulphurous.
 A firm, tasty barley sugar palate also has a dash of characteristic acidity, with crisp but restrained hops and faint, subtle orange.